7 Ways to Naturally Boost Your Immune System

 5. Avoid Smoking

 The negative effects of smoking tobacco and other products are well documented.
-Smoking impairs the immune system and increases vulnerability to respiratory infections such as bronchitis or pneumonia.
-It not only damages delicate lung tissue, it also weakens and destroys antibodies.
-This causes smokers to not only get sick more often, but to also stay sick longer than nonsmokers.
+Smoking impairs the immune system and increases vulnerability to respiratory health issues.
+It not only damages delicate lung tissue, it can also dampen our immune response, so smokers may become unwell more frequently and for longer duration than nonsmokers.

 6. Good Gut Health = Good Health